 The U.S. is my home country.
-I have two “home bases” in Chicago, Illinois, where my sister lives and in Chattanooga, Tennessee, where my parents live.
+I have two “home bases” in Chicago, Illinois, where my sister lives, and in Chattanooga, Tennessee, where my parents live.
 The U.S. is a vast country with A LOT to do and see.

 I think road trips are the best way to experience the U.S., especially if you’re visiting the National Parks.
 If you don’t want to drive, then domestic flights are your best option for seeing different parts of the country.
 Another option is the train tours Amtrak offers throughout the country.

 The summer has excellent weather for every region in the country, but this is the peak tourist season.
-If you’re in the U.S. in the Winter, New England or the Rocky Mountain states are best for snow sports, or Florida is your best bet if you want to escape the cold.
-The Southeast and Northeast are beautiful in the Fall, and I think Spring is best for the cities and National Parks in the Mid-West, Southwest, West, and Pacific Coast.
+If you’re in the U.S. in the Winter, New England or the Rocky Mountain states are best for snow sports, and Florida is your best bet if you want to escape the cold.
+The Southeast and Northeast are beautiful in the Fall, and I think Spring is best for the cities and National Parks in the Midwest, Southwest, West, and Pacific Coast.